zoe-lindqvist/CSharp/Assignment 2 README.md

         Sales Data Processor
 -----------------------------------------

-Enter number of salespeople to register: 3
+Enter the number of salespeople to register: 3

 --- Salesperson 1 ---
 Enter Name: Kalle Anka